 - Enjoying monsoon season on the balcony

-- Observing Full Moon on the rooftop
+- Observing the Full Moon on the rooftop

 - Rooftop adventures of Indian Kite flying